-We plan to meet for four Tuesdays.
 The first meeting was held on November 8th, 2022, at 8pm UTC (9pm Paris, 3pm New York; Wednesday, November 9, 7am in Sydney).
 We understand that the timing may not be ideal for all, but we tried to keep the series as inclusive as possible to the different time zones.
-While the meeting is women and experimental finance related, we welcome those that do not define themselves as women and yet would like to participate and we will extend the invitation to persons working on experimental finance that are not yet members of the society.
+While the meeting is women and experimental finance related, we welcome those who do not define themselves as women and yet would like to participate and we will extend the invitation to persons working on experimental finance who are not yet members of the society.

-Tuesday, February 7 2023, 4pm UTC (5pm Paris, 6pm Jerusalem, 11am New York, 8am Los Angeles) Elena Asparouhova, University of Utah
+Next talk: Tuesday, November 14, at 3pm UTC (5pm Paris, 6pm Jerusalem, 11am New York and Chapel Hill, 8am Los Angeles)

 Mila Getmansky Sherman (University of Massachusetts, Isenberg School of Management): "Female representation in the academic finance profession" (with Heather Tookes, 2022, Journal of Finance, 77(1), 317-365.)

 Camelia Kuhnen (UNC Kenan-Flagler Business School): An open conversation on publishing experimental papers – An editor’s perspective

 Camelia shared her experience of more than 10 years as a journal editor.
 What should authors of experimental papers be particularly careful when planning and presenting their work?
 How can they increase the odds of getting the paper published in outlets in Finance?
 The meeting consisted of an introduction by Camelia followed by a long Q&A session.